Pope registers new slight improvements in pneumonia fight as Vatican gives details on hospital photo

 Francis’ doctors told reporters on Feb.
 21 that the pope authorized them to clearly explain the gravity of his situation, in detail, and their regular medical bulletins have suggested that Francis is comfortable with such information being in the public domain.

-The Vatican press office said Francis approved the photo being released, but the fact that his face was hidden suggested something of a compromise in terms of how his sickness is seen visually.
+The Vatican press office said Monday that Francis approved the photo of him being released.
+But the fact that his face was hidden suggested something of a compromise in terms of how he wanted his current state to be recorded visually.

-Francis doesn’t want to hide his illness and the difficult moment he is going through but he’s “not dramatizing it either,” noted La Repubblica’s Vatican correspondent, Iacopo Scaramuzzi.
+Francis doesn’t want to hide his illness and the difficult moment he is going through but he’s “not dramatizing it either,” La Repubblica’s Vatican correspondent, Iacopo Scaramuzzi, wrote Monday.

+The image certainly reassured some well-wishers who came to Gemelli on Monday to pray for Francis.

+“After a month of hospitalization, finally a photo that can assure us that his health conditions are better,” said the Rev. Enrico Antonio, a priest from Pescara.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.